gt-cs3220/gt-cs3220.github.io/project2.md

 Q) How do I know what is the correct instruction/code behavior?
 A)
-you can probably use  RISC-V interpreter or other RISC-V machien to execute the code.
+you can probably use  RISC-V interpreter or other RISC-V machine to execute the code.
 One example is <a href ="https://www.cs.cornell.edu/courses/cs3410/2019sp/riscv/interpreter/" >  here </a>

 Q) How do I know whether I pass the code or not?
 A) For part-1, we provide test code.
 Your code should print out "Pass" message if you are using verilator.
 If you are using only vivado, the last_WB_vale[3] should be 1.
 Please see project2_vivado_check.mp4 at canvas for a demo vidoe.